paperless-ngx/paperless-ngx/docs/setup.md

 8. Modify the `image:` to point to `ghcr.io/paperless-ngx/paperless-ngx:latest` or a specific version if preferred.
-9. Start the containers as before, using `docker-compose`.
+9. Start the containers as before, using `docker compose`.

 ## Moving data from SQLite to PostgreSQL or MySQL/MariaDB {#sqlite_to_psql}